 .png/:/rs=h:1000,cg:true,m)

-It was built to inter the body of one of the city’s most prominent and well-known citizens, the owner of The Age newspaper and Scottish immigrant David Syme, and later his wife Annabella.
-It is considered a masterpiece of Arts and Crafts architecture.
+It is the final resting place of one of the city’s most prominent and well-known citizens, the owner of The Age newspaper and Scottish immigrant David Syme, and later his wife Annabella.

 This new biography about David Syme is not only about the heritage listed tomb but the spiritual understandings of the man himself, told from the perspective of a researcher - artist who has engaged with the monument in paintings and public talks for almost a decade.